Fostering and Permanence Panel

 The Panel will receive a report every 6 months from the Quality Assurance Manager for Adoption, Fostering and Permanence on the Adoption and Fostering services, including statistical information about approvals, reviews, termination of approvals, the number of children in placement and complaints received about foster carers during the preceding year.

-The Panel chair also writes a report every six months providing an overview on the services delivered through Adoption and Fostering to the Assistant Director.
+The Panel chair also writes a report every six months providing an overview on the services delivered through Fostering to the Assistant Director.
 This report includes all the relevant statistical data collated for panel by the Panel Administrator and Panel Advisor.

 There is no fixed panel membership or maximum number of members or maximum tenure of office.
 The Panel is rotated on a quarterly basis and there are usually up to 7 members in attendance, but there needs to be a minimum of 5 members in attendance for it to be quorate.